PeterCamilleri/CX16/README.md

 * To provide code/tools that may be of use to a potential CX16 programmer.
 * As a tutorial/reference to useful methods and concepts of use to anyone learning about programming.
+* To document critical system resources like the video and sound systems, and the kernal and other libraries.
 * To provide an overview available tools and resources.

 One feature added to help with these goals will be to supply extensive "Notes"